It is important to point out that tactical changes are optional.

-Let’s say 10% of a strategic portfolio allocation consists of stocks.
+Let's say 10% of a strategic portfolio allocation consists of stocks.
 When stocks are trending up, one stays invested.
-However, when stocks are trending down, once sell the stocks and hold cash instead.
+However, when stocks are trending down, one sell the stocks (in this example, 10% of the portfolio) and hold cash instead.

 You also have to consider how much time is required to implement a tactical strategy.
 The strategy itself might be profitable, but it might require too much of your time.
 You need to balance out the pros and cons.

 Once you have a strategy that makes sense to you, put it into the IPS and use the IPS as an execution and monitoring guide.

 We do not provide financial advice, and nothing in this article should be construed as advice.
 The contents of this article are presented ‘as is’ and on an educational and informational basis only.
 You are advised to consult your financial adviser before using, in any way, the information presented here.
 We disclaim all liability in relation to this article and the contents of this article to the maximum extent permitted by applicable law.
 Please read the full disclaimer.